 To view available positions click here .
 To complete the application for a Graduate Work Program position, CLICK HERE.
 If you have problems accessing the applications, please email email@example.com

 Once a supervisor decides to offer the position to a student, a Graduate Worker application must be completed and returned to the Financial Aid Office.
-Graduate Workers must be hired for the full academic year (Fall, Winter, and Spring Trimesters) unless the student will graduate after the Fall or Winter Trimester.
+Graduate Workers must be hired for the full academic year (Fall, Spring and Summer terms) unless the student will graduate after the Fall or Spring term.
 As always, should the student not be fulfilling their duties as a Graduate Worker, proper termination procedures can be followed to terminate the student during the academic year.

 Financial Aid Information Required to Begin Work